History of Tamales

 Tamales have been eaten in the United States since at least 1893 when they were featured at the World’s Columbian Exposition.
 A tradition of roving tamale sellers was documented in early 20th-century in blue/ragtime music song “They’re Red Hot” by Robert Johnson.

 While Mexican-style and other Latin American-style tamales are featured at ethnic restaurants throughout the United States, Pueblo Bonito b&b inn- Santa Fe proudly features our traditional New Mexico red chile pork tamale!
 A distinctly indigenous tribute to New Mexico culture, tradition and cuisine.

 Tamales typically are not made every day, as they once were, as they are very labor intensive.
 Rather you find tamales being made for special occasions like the Day of the Dead, Christmas, Native American Feast Days, New Year’s or just about any other family or holiday celebration.
 Tamale making is usually a family affair!
 Traditionally family members gather together and make fillings and masa the day before.
-Day 2 creates an assembly line- family of all ages form to spread the masa on corn husks, fill and fold the tamales.
+Day 2 creates an assembly line where family of all ages spread the masa on corn husks, fill, and fold the tamales.
 Once the tamales are assembled, they are steamed and finally eaten.
 Usually hundreds of tamales are made at once so everyone can take some home and share with friends and family.
 Guests of Pueblo Bonito, though not required to create the tamale, are warmly invited to our tables to share as friends in this delectable tradition of hospitality- enjoy!